daresaydigital/Android_for_car/README.md

 - [Universal Android Music Player Sample](https://github.com/android/uamp)
 The repository contains example of audio media players that were adopted for different platforms.
 Audio media player adopted for Android Auto and Android Automotive
 - [Knightec Parking application](https://github.com/daresaydigital/knightecParking)
 Simple application that designed for using for Android Auto and Android Automotive OS.
 It use Android Car App Library  for create UI.
-(It will be available pretty soon)

 ## 🌎 Community